ractivejs/ractive/README.md

 # Watch all source files, and rebuild when they change.
 This will
 # only concatenate the files (it won't lint/test/minify) to the
 # tmp folder
-$ grunt watch
+$ grunt watch:build

-# Concatenate the files to the tmp folder
+# Watch all source files, and transpile them to AMD when they
+# change.
+This is useful if you want to do in-browser testing, or
+# use the sandbox folder, without rebuilding each time
-$ grunt concat
+$ grunt watch:transpile

-# Lint the concatenated code
+# Lint the source code
 $ grunt jshint

+# Build the code (will run jshint first)
+$ grunt build

-# Run tests on the concatenated code
+# Run tests on the build
 $ grunt qunit

 # Run node non-browser tests (parse and toHTML) on the concatenated code